-The District faces several challenges in funding its unmet capital needs within the timeline outlined in this plan.
-Several of these challenges are outside of the District's control, including the prospects of an economic recession, persistent high inflation, rising interest rates due to tightening monetary policy by the Federal Reserve, supply chain disruptions, labor shortages, as well as geopolitical crises and the lingering after-effects of the Covid-19 pandemic.
-These same macroeconomic challenges create incentives to provide additional programs and services to impacted residents.
-As budgets become more constrained due to slower growth in revenues, the District will have to carefully balance its commitment to annually increasing paygo funding levels with operating needs.
+The District faces several challenges in addressing its unmet capital needs within the timeline outlined in this plan.
+Several of these challenges are outside of the District's control, including the prospects of an economic recession, continuously elevated levels of inflation, persistently high interest rates due to tight monetary policy by the Federal Reserve, and a potential federal government shutdown that could disrupt the local economy.
+District-specific risks include continued high levels of remote work, especially amongst the federal workforce, an accelerated decline in federal employment and a stalled population recovery.
+Additionally, WMATA ridership and related revenues have significantly decreased which has impacted WMATA's ability to balance its budget and maintain current service levels.
+Requests for significant additional subsidies to support their operations, as well as recently proposed service reductions, could result in negative repercussions for the local economy.
+These challenges also could create the need to provide additional programs and services to impacted residents.
+As budgets become more constrained due to slower growth in revenues, the District will have to carefully balance its commitment to annually increase paygo funding levels with increasing needs for funding operational requirements.